hawtio/hawtio/BUILDING.md

     cd hawtio-web
     mvn clean jetty:run

+### How to resolve building error of hawtio-web

+In case you get any building error of `hawtio-web`, then it may be due permission error of your local `.npm` directory.
+This has been known to happen for osx users.
+To remedy this

+    cd ~
+    cd .npm
+    sudo chown -R yourusernamehere *

+Where `yourusernamehere` is your username.
+This will change the file permissions of the node files so you can build the project.
+After this try building the hawtio source code again.

 ### Trying Different Containers

 The above uses Jetty but you can try running hawtio in different containers via any of the following commands.
 Each of them runs the hawtio-web in a different container (with an empty JVM so no beans or camel by default).